ept221/TSP/README.md

 # TSP

-Finds an optimal path in the Traveling Salesman problem by simulated annealing.
+Finds an optimal path in the Traveling Salesman Problem by simulated annealing.